Pre-merger sky localization of gravitational waves from binary neutron star mergers using deep learning: Data Generation

-While our injections have the same parameter distribution as (\cite{Sachdev}), we only choose samples with network SNRs lying between 9 and 40, at each negative latency, for this analysis.
-This is because when the network is trained on samples with identical parameter distributions as the dataset from (\cite{Sachdev}), our model's predictions on test samples with network SNRs $>$ 40 tend to become spurious, with $\alpha $ and $\delta $ samples drawn from the predicted posterior distribution for these events having values outside their permissible ranges.
-This is because in the dataset from (\cite{Sachdev}), injection samples with SNR $>$ 40 are much fewer in number compared to samples between SNR 9 and 40.
-This means for models trained on data with parameters from (\cite{Sachdev}), there exists very few training examples for SNR $>$ 40 to learn from.
-Since Normalizing Flow models are known to fail at learning out-of-distribution data, as described in (\cite{OOD}), our model fails to make accurate predictions at the high SNR limit.
-Although this can potentially be solved by generating training sets with uniform SNR distribution over the entire existing SNR range in (\cite{Sachdev}), which corresponds to a uniform distribution of sources in comoving volume up to a redshift of z=0.2, this would be require generating an unfeasibly large number of training samples for each negative latency.
-Also, such events detected with SNR $>$ 40 are expected to be exceptionally rare, even at design sensitivities of advanced LIGO and Virgo, which is why we choose to ignore them for this study.
-We therefore generate samples with uniformly distributed SNRs between 9 and 40 for training, while our test samples have the same SNR distribution as (\cite{Sachdev}) between 9 and 40.
+While our injections have the same parameter distribution as (\cite{Sachdev}), we only choose samples with network SNRs lying between 8 and 40 at each negative latency for this study.
+This is because in the dataset from (\cite{Sachdev}), injection samples with SNR $>$ 40 are much fewer in number compared to samples between SNR 8 and 40, which means for models trained on data with parameters from (\cite{Sachdev}), there exists very few training examples with SNR $>$ 40 to learn from.
+One can potentially generate training sets with uniform SNR distribution spanning the entire range in (\cite{Sachdev}) which corresponds to a uniform distribution of sources in comoving volume up to a redshift of 0.2, this would be require generating an infeasibly large number of training samples for each negative latency.
+Also, events detected with SNR $>$ 40 are expected to be exceptionally rare, even at design sensitivities of advanced LIGO and Virgo, which is why we choose to ignore them for this study.
+We therefore generate samples with uniformly distributed SNRs between 8 and 40 for training, while our test samples have the same SNR distribution as (\cite{Sachdev}) between 8 and 40.